 Custom Sample: this could be explained a little better because it seems quite interesting.
 From my understanding, you can load a custom wave file and MAutopan uses the analysis of the file as its panning parameters, I’ll have to experiment or reach out to Melda about this one.

 WaveForm: It would be nice to be able to see the waveform as you can in Pancake.
-It’s not a must, but would be a nice visual to have.
+It’s not a must, but would be nice to have, or at least make things more visually appealing.
 Maybe they’ll add it in the future.

 - VST, VST3, AU, and AAX